castillocarlosr/Prework-CodeChallenges/README.md

 Given a sequence.
 Return "Yes" if the sequence is considered a perfect sequence.
 Otherwise, return "No".

 -The console will ask "the user" to enter the first integer.
--The console will ask "the user" to then enter a second integer.
+<br />-The console will ask "the user" to then enter a second integer.
--The console will ask "the user" to either enter another integer or press ENTER if done entering integers.
+<br />-The console will ask "the user" to either enter another integer or press ENTER if done entering integers.
--The user may enter as many integers as the user want.
+<br />-The user may enter as many integers as the user want.
--The console will display the numbers entered in an array and calculate if the numbers entered are a perfect sequence.
+<br />-The console will display the numbers entered in an array and calculate if the numbers entered are a perfect sequence.
---Explanation of perfect sequence below :arrow_down:.
+<br />--Explanation of perfect sequence below :arrow_down:.

 #### Perfect Sequences
 A perfect sequence is a sequence such that all of its elements are non-negative integers and the product of all of them is equal to their sum.